-We support tamariki and rangatahi who have high and or complex needs.
+We support tamariki and rangatahi who have high and complex needs.

 We have often seen the difference the caregiver relationship makes in the lives of tamariki in care.
-We do not take on tamariki without a professional consultation with the young person themselves to ensure we can provide the appropriate level of support.
+We do not take on tamariki without organising a professional consultation with the young person themselves.
+In these consultations, we ensure that we can provide an appropriate level of support.

-For high needs rangatahi we have a range of solutions to help them prepare to transition back to their whānau or back into the hapori.
+For high needs rangatahi, we have a range of solutions to reunite them with their whānau or return to the hapori.

 Here tamariki are able to live in a group/whānau styled living situation.

-In our group home care, we aim to have a husband and wife couple act as “House Aunty & Uncle” with a team of caregivers doing weekend and holiday support/cover.
+In our group home care, we aim to have a husband and wife act as “House Aunty & Uncle” alongside a team of caregivers providing weekend and holiday support/cover.

-To minimise stress on tamariki we make sure that the same caregivers work longer term within the care team to allow them to build lasting relationships.
+To minimise stress on tamariki, we ensure that the same caregivers work long term within the care team to build lasting relationships.

-More high needs rangatahi may require more personalised care.
+Extremely high needs rangatahi may require extensive personalised care.

 This can be delivered via fee for service or a longer term contract of 12-36 months.

 A care team is built specifically to support the tamaiti.
-We ensure that the staffing plan is built around the unique needs of the tamaiti and as a general rule staff rotate only every 24 hours.
+We ensure that the staffing plan is built around the unique needs of the tamaiti.
+As a general rule, staff rotate every 24 hours only.

-The team leader is responsible for making sure that the individual needs of the tamaiti are being met and that all necessary reporting is delivered to our partners.
+The team leader is responsible for ensuring the individual needs of the tamaiti are met and that all necessary reports are delivered to our partners.